mahdi-shafiei/STAT-4830/section/7/notes.md

 We can see that minibatching (increasing $B$) reduces the steady-state variance by a factor of $B$, just as we observed in the one-dimensional case from the previous lecture.

+### Stability condition: Why η > 1/h₁ leads to divergence

+It's important to note that our analysis above depends critically on the condition that $\eta h_i < 2$ for all dimensions.
+When this condition is violated, SGD can become unstable and diverge.

+In particular, for the larger eigenvalue $h_1$, if we choose $\eta > 1/h_1$, the convergence factor $(1-\eta h_1)$ becomes negative with magnitude greater than 1, causing oscillations that grow in amplitude with each step.
+This divergence happens first in the direction of the largest eigenvalue (component 1 in our model), even while other directions might still be converging.

+To maintain stability, we must choose $\eta < 1/h_1$, which means the learning rate is constrained by the largest eigenvalue.
+This can significantly slow down convergence for components with smaller eigenvalues.

 ## Higher-dimensional challenges

 In the one-dimensional case we studied previously, we only had to consider a single convergence rate and a single noise level.
 In higher dimensions, each component may converge at a different rate and experience different levels of noise.
 This introduces several challenges: